kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

 ### Try it!

 Take 10 minutes and try to write a transition model function for our car example.
 It's a function that should take a state and an action as input and returns a new state as output.
 Recall that the state is the position of the car within the grid.
 The action is the direction the car is moving in.
-For example, if the car is at position `(1,1)` and the action is `up`, the new returned position will be `(2,1)`.
+For example, if the car is at position (1, 1) and the action is up, the newly returned position will be (2, 1).

 <p align="center">
 <img src="../../images/car_grid.png" width = "400px"/>